-Money paid for property damage and medical bills is not taxable because it is offset by a loss.
-Likewise, money paid for “pain and suffering” in settlement of a personal injury claim is generally not taxable because it is compensation for a loss which is intended to make you whole again.
+Money paid for property damage and medical bills are not taxable because it is offset by a loss.
+Likewise, money paid for “pain and suffering” in settlement of a personal injury claim is generally not taxable because it is compensation for a loss that is intended to make you whole again.

 When is money paid to settle a personal injury claim taxable?

 Lost Wages/Lost Income.
 Money paid for lost income is taxable.

 Psychological Injuries.
 Money paid for psychological injuries may be taxable.
 The U.S. Court of Appeals for the District of Columbia in Murphy and Leveille, Appellants v.
 IRS and USA, Appellees, reversed a decision that money paid for psychological injuries is not taxable.
 The court ruled that the personal injury award Ms. Murphy received was “within the reach of the congressional power to tax under Article I, Section 8 of the Constitution”, even if the award was “not income within the meaning of the Sixteenth Amendment”.
 The U.S. Supreme Court denied review of the decision on April 21, 2008.